Hemmels/RestfulTeams/README.md

 A Sparkjava web server with a simple in-memory Football team REST/Mongo service for lookup and entry via the web.

+07/10/16 11:27 - There is now a completed branch for running the webserice, mongo and docker from one file.
+Checkout the **mongoenabled** branch, and run `docker-compose up` from the checked-out directory.
+(This utalises 2 images, the mongo base, and a small centos install with java and the (fat) jar file pre-installed in /usr/lib)

 ### Methodology
 1. Read the requirements.
 Decided becuase this isn't a web application it doesn't need Spring anywhere.
 1. Created a Java 8 Web app project